intercontinental-academia/intercontinental-academia.github.io/content/Mentors/yeung.md

 lastname: Yeung
 image: "/yeung.jpg"
 copyright: ''
-title_and_institution: Interdisciplinary Professorial Fellow in Law, Ethics and Informatics at the University of Birmingham
+title_and_institution: Interdisciplinary Professorial Fellow in Law, Ethics, and Informatics at the University of Birmingham
 presentation: 'Karen Yeung’s research has been at the forefront of understanding the challenges associated with the regulation and governance of emerging technologies.